sayshark75/ExpressTemplate/Readme.md

 - Add .env file with `PORT`

-- Initialize Git, so you can connect with your Repo
+- Initialize Git, so you can connect with your Repo using `git init`

-`git init`

 - Start Using this Boilerplate